Coyote Gulch, Glen Canyon National Recreation Area Utah #76072or

 Leave No Trace

 Please Please Please!
 Don’t plan a trip to this or any other wilderness area unless you are prepared to strictly follow the guidelines of Leave No Trace (LNT).
-The Wind River Range and all other wilderness areas throughout the world are under incredible pressure from growing amounts of visitors.
+The Wind River Range and all other wilderness areas throughout the world are under incredible pressure from growing numbers of visitors.
 Please do your part to help preserve these precious areas for future generations!

 To learn more about the principles and practicing LNT please take a few minutes to visit the Leave No Trace Center for Outdoor Ethics.
 Your children and grandchildren will thank you!